greg7mdp/parallel-hashmap/README.md

 (c) Gregory Popovitch - 2/28/2019

 [tl;dr] built on top of Abseil's flat_hash_map, the parallel flat_hash_map is
-       more memory friendly, and can be used from multiple with high levels of concurrency
+       more memory friendly, and can be used from multiple threads with high levels of concurrency

 ### A quick look at the current state of the art